 But I wasn’t there for first-person shooters or spontaneous LAN parties.
 Computers at the internet café were, well, connected to the Internet.
 This new exciting medium to explore, right in front of me.
 This magical “cyberspace” I’ve been hearing a lot on TV.
 Except now I no longer had to deal with dial-up modems and expensive metered connections.

 I paid for computer hours with my pocket money and I cherished every minute.
 I could afford a few hours a week, which was plenty, but never enough.
 Plus I had to get back home for dinner and homework.

-My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I’m not sure about this.
-Yeah, competitive skill-based games were a thing just like everywhere else, but I don’t think anyone in my teenage filter bubble played them to compete.
+My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I’m not sure.
+Yeah, competitive skill-based games were a thing just like everywhere else, but I don’t think anyone in my teenage bubble played them to compete.
 We played games for fun and there was no deep rationale behind this.
 TV channels didn’t broadcast video game matches in the evenings, so we weren’t even dreaming of esport tournaments.
-Being a bunch of teenagers with few responsibilities in our lives, we were jus having fun.
-Simple as that.
+Our gaming culture was different from gaming cultures in countries where Nintendo had established their presence.

 But I digress.

 The internet was made for porn

 The Internet of early 2000s was a vivid space full of interesting things.
-Honestly, I don’t think it differed that much from the Internet of 2020 if we exclude technological limitations.
+Honestly, I don’t believe it differed that much from the Internet of 2020s if we exclude technological limitations.